 Student choice activities are an important lever for engagement and personalized learning.
 The Universal Design for Learning Guidelines suggest “optimizing individual choice and autonomy” as an effective strategy for “providing multiple means of engagement” when designing learning experiences.

-Any student should be able to find a story of interest among the 2400+ short, engaging audio stories about a wide variety of topics on the Listenwise platform.
-You can structure student choice listening activities with student-selected quizzes, with regular routines for individual students to follow when listening to any story they choose, or with more structured discussion activities that facilitate sharing among students who listen to different but related stories.
+Any student should be able to find a story of interest among the 3000+ short, engaging audio stories about a wide variety of topics on the Listenwise platform.
+You can structure student choice activities with student-selected quizzes, with regular routines for individual students to follow when listening to any story they choose, or with more structured discussion activities that facilitate sharing among students who listen to different but related stories.

 Customizable Listening Organizers for Any Story

 You can invite students to choose a story that interests them and complete an assignment using a listening organizer and/or a standard routine, such as writing a learning reflection, or (taking turns) sharing a summary orally and holding a Q&A for five minutes at the beginning of class.